 - Have been dialyzing in a medical facility or at home for at least 3 times per week

-- Able to allow home modifications needed for installation of home hemodialysis machine
+- Able to allow home modifications needed for installation of the home hemodialysis machine

 Additional eligibility criteria will be reviewed when you contact the study team.

-The potential benefits for participating in the study depend on the individual participant.
-However, there is no guarantee that participants will receive direct benefit from this study.
-The study may help others in the future by providing further understanding of the benefits of nocturnal hemodialysis and use of this system as a potential treatment option.
+The potential benefits of participating in the study depend on the individual participant.
+However, there is no guarantee that participants will receive a direct benefit from this study.
+The study may help others in the future by providing further understanding of the benefits of nocturnal hemodialysis and the use of this system as a potential treatment option.

 DEKA Research & Development Corp